Resources

 Visit

-The Nicholson Museum, at the University of Sydney at Camperdown, contains the largest collection of antiquities in Australia, featuring masterpieces of ancient art and objects of daily life from Egypt, the Middle East, Greece, Rome, Cyprus and Mesopotamia.
-It is open to the public, free – 10am – 4.30pm Monday to Friday and noon to 4pm on the first Saturday of the month.
+The Nicholson Collection is housed in the Chau Chak Wing Museum at the University of Sydney, Camperdown.
+It contains the largest collection of antiquities in Australia, featuring masterpieces of ancient art and objects of daily life from Egypt, the Middle East, Greece, Rome, Cyprus and Mesopotamia.
+The Chau Chak Wing Museum is open to the public, entry is free, Monday to Friday 10am – 5pm, Saturday and Sunday 12-4pm.
 Its hands-on education programs – where students are able to handle real artefacts that are thousands of years old – are highly recommended.

 The Big Dig